Traewelling/traewelling/privacypolicy_en.md

 > 76185 Karlsruhe<br>
 > support@traewelling.org

-The responsible body decides alone or jointly with others on the purposes and means of the processing of personal data ( e.g. names, contact details or similar).
+The responsible body decides on the purposes and means of the processing of personal data ( e.g. names, contact details or similar).

 ## What data is collected?